gnivler/ProfitSliders/README.md

 then place the mod in the Dustland Delivery/BepInEX/plugins/ folder

-Now the trading sliders for caravans and cities will usually jump somewhere in the middle where the profit against base value is the highest.
+Now the trading sliders for caravans and cities will usually jump to where the profit against base value is the highest.